okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 layout: Guides
 ---

-This guide teaches you how to create a SCIM 2.0 server that supports provisioning entitlements to an app integration in Okta.
+This guide teaches you how to create a System for Cross-domain Identity Management (SCIM) 2.0 server that supports provisioning entitlements to an app integration.

 ---